tktracker/IntuneDocs/intune/fundamentals/quickstart-create-user.md

 In this quickstart, you'll create a user and then assign the user an Intune license.
 When you use Intune, each person you want to have access to company data must have their own user account.
 Intune admins can configure users later to manage access control.

-If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).

 ## Prerequisites

 - A Microsoft Intune subscription.
 [Sign up for a free trial account](../fundamentals/free-trial-sign-up.md).

 ## Sign in to Intune in Microsoft Endpoint Manager

 Sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as a [Global administrator or an Intune Service administrator](users-add.md#types-of-administrators).
-If you've created an Intune Trial subscription, the account you created the subscription with is the Global administrator.
+If you've created an Intune trial subscription, the account you created the subscription with is the Global administrator.

 ## Create a user